ychalier/l2t/README.md

 parameter | default | description
 --------- | --------- | -----------
 `PORT` | 8080 | The port to open the local server on.
 Do not change unless you already have a library file to load.
+`SOCKET_TIMEOUT` | 10000 | Server timeout, in milliseconds, applied once the library is built.
 `FETCH_AMOUNT` | 999 | The number of posts to fetch on the subreddit.
+`REFRESH_AMOUNT` | 100 | The number of posts to fetch when refreshing the library.
 `WEIGHT_FAME` | 2 | Importance of fame score in global song score
 `WEIGHT_QUALITY` | 1 | Importance of quality score in global song score
 `MATCH_SCORE_MAIN` | 3 | Importance of main genre noun match in match score